RockefellerArchiveCenter/aurora/README.md

         $ git clone https://github.com/RockefellerArchiveCenter/aurora.git --config core.autocrlf=input

+When using Docker Toolbox, clone aurora to a location in the C:\Users directory.
+By default, Docker Toolbox only has access to this directory.

-Note that when using Docker Toolbox, Aurora will not default to run on `http://localhost:8000`.
+Note that with Docker Toolbox, Aurora will not default to run on `http://localhost:8000`.
 Check the docker ip default:

         $ docker-machine ip default